 7 Top Uses Of Caraway Seed Essential Oil

 The health benefits offered by caraway seeds have been well-known for centuries.
 Caraway (Carum carvi), in fact, is one of the oldest medicinal plants and herbs that is still being used in Europe.
 Caraway, which is also called Persian cumin at times, is a flowering plant that is part of the Umbelliferae or Apiaceae family and has a maturation cycle of 2 years.
 The Apiaceae family includes parsley, carrot, and celery varieties, which are all known for having aromatic qualities and hollow stems.

 Caraway is native to western Asia, North Africa and Europe.
 It grows wild on roadsides and in pastures and damp meadows, and can be grown easily at home in your Hildegarden; it competes with fennel, so you need to ensure there is enough spacing between your plants.
 Caraway is a biennial plant, so it doesn't mature and produce seeds until its second growing season, although during the first year its leaves can make a nice addition to either a salad or soup.
-It blooms more May through July and can grow as tall as three feet.
+It blooms more in May through July and can grow as tall as three feet.

 1Maintains Appropriate Organ Functions